samuelbyalugaba/TibaFlow/README.md

-# MediChain: Integrated Hospital Management System
+# TibaFlow: Integrated Hospital Management System

-MediChain is a modern, real-time hospital management platform designed to streamline clinical, operational, and administrative workflows.
+TibaFlow is a modern, real-time hospital management platform designed to streamline clinical, operational, and administrative workflows.
 Built on a robust, cloud-native architecture using Next.js and Firebase, it provides a unified and intuitive experience for healthcare professionals to manage patient care from admission to discharge.

 ## Key Features